simgrid/simgrid/docs/source/tuto_smpi.rst

 ``mpiff``, or with ``smpicxx`` instead of ``mpicxx``.
-Then, the only difference between the classical ``mpirun`` and the new ``smpirun`` is that it requires a new parameter ``-platform`` with a file describing the virtual platform on which your application shall run.
+Then, the only difference between the classical ``mpirun`` and the new ``smpirun`` is that it requires a new parameter ``-platform`` with a file describing the simulated platform on which your application shall run.

 Internally, all ranks of your application are executed as threads of a single unix process.
 That's not a problem if your application has